-- All patrons must be seated and should wear face coverings over the nose and mouth unless actively eating and drinking unless fully vaccinated. - Performers should be fully vaccinated or have not tested positive for COVID-19 or experienced COVID- like symptoms in the last 10 days, or have had close contact with a COVID-19 case in the past 14 days. - Performers that play wind-blown instruments should wear a face mask with an opening to fit the mouthpiece of the instrument unless fully vaccinated. - All wind-blown instruments must have a bell cover or be in an instrument bag. - There must be a 2-foot aisle between audience and performers. - All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume. - Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves.
+- All patrons must be seated and should wear face coverings over the nose and mouth unless actively eating and drinking unless fully vaccinated. - Performers must follow the Employee Isolation and Quarantine Requirements - Performers that play wind-blown instruments should wear a face mask with an opening to fit the mouthpiece of the instrument unless fully vaccinated. - All wind-blown instruments must have a bell cover or be in an instrument bag. - There must be a 2-foot aisle between audience and performers. - All singers and speakers should use amplification if necessary to avoid projecting their voices to increase their volume. - Spit valves are prohibited from being emptied onto the floor, and performers should use a PuppyPad or similar device to empty spit valves.